Slow Train Coming: Reception and aftermath

 Robert Christgau gave a mostly positive review, grading it a B+.
 "The lyrics are indifferently crafted," wrote Christgau.
 "Nevertheless, this is his best album since Blood on the Tracks.
 The singing is passionate and detailed."

 Reviewing the album in Rolling Stone, Jann Wenner proclaimed it "one of the finest records Dylan has ever made".
-However, in an interview in Rolling Stone, Ann Druyen stated "The thing that I always loved about Dylan was the courage of his metaphors and the way he could cut to the bone of some kind of naked feeling.
+However, in an interview in Rolling Stone, Ann Druyan stated "The thing that I always loved about Dylan was the courage of his metaphors and the way he could cut to the bone of some kind of naked feeling.
 It always seemed very gutsy.
 And now it seems that he's turned away, he's blinded by the light, and so he looks for some easy explanation."

 On October 20, 1979, Dylan promoted the album with his first—and, to date, only—appearance on Saturday Night Live, performing "Gotta Serve Somebody", "I Believe in You", and "When You Gonna Wake Up".
 On November 1, Dylan began a lengthy residency at the Fox Warfield Theater in San Francisco, California, playing a total of fourteen dates supported by a large ensemble.
 It was the beginning of six months of touring North America, performing his new music to believers and his hecklers alike.